raghu2301/IDS_Configuration_Suricata/README.md

 sudo nano fast.log
 ```
 ## Conclusion
-IDS plays a vital role in enhancing an organization's cybersecurity posture.
-IDS focuses on detecting threats and providing visibility.
+Intrusion Detection Systems (IDS) play a critical role in enhancing the security of modern networks and information systems.
+By monitoring network traffic and system activities for signs of malicious behavior or policy violations, IDSs provide an essential layer of defense against cyber threats.
+They help organizations to identify vulnerabilities, respond to incidents promptly, and mitigate potential damage caused by attacks.